Numerical schemes for a fully nonlinear coagulation-fragmentation model coming from wave kinetic theory: Numerical test

 As observed from Figure \ref{f2.1}, the total energy is not conserved throughout the time domain.
 To investigate the theoretical decay rate of the total energy in $\left[0,\infty\right)$, Figure \ref{f3} shows the total energy for different degrees $\theta$ together with the estimation given in \eqref{1.15}.

-Figure \ref{f3} demonstrates that the theoretical result \eqref{1.15} is in very good agreement with the numerical results, where the slope of the decay rate curve is below the slope line corresponding to $\ds \frac{1}{\sqrt{t}}$.
+textcolor{blue}{Figure~\ref{f3} demonstrates that the total energy of the system cascades over time, resulting in an outflow of energy from the computational domain.
+Moreover, the theoretical prediction \eqref{1.15} for the decay rate of the total energy shows very good agreement with the numerical results, where the slope of the decay curve lies just below that of the reference line corresponding to \(\ds \frac{1}{\sqrt{t}}\). }

 With the same consideration of the initial data \eqref{2.1} and collision kernels \eqref{2.3}, we plot the time evolution of three different moments, $M_1(t)$, $M_2(t)$ and $M_3(t)$ for three different truncation parameters, $R=50,100$ and $120$ for a fixed degree of homogeneity $\theta=1$.
 However, note that in this experiment, we maintain the same mesh length by increasing the number of grid points.
 From Figure \ref{f4}, we can observe that the solution is not affected by the change in truncation parameter $R$ for the same value of $h$.